nvidia-holoscan/holohub/benchmarks/release_benchmarking/README.md

 Latency spikes may occur in display-driven benchmarking if the display goes to sleep.
 Please configure your display settings to prevent the display from going to sleep before running benchmarks.

+We have also infrequently observed latency spikes in cases where display drivers and CUDA Toolkit versions are not matched.

+__Benchmark applications are failing silently without writing log files.__

+Silent failures may indicate an issue with the underlying applications undergoing benchmarking.
+Try running the applications directly and verify execution is as expected:
+- `./run launch endoscopy_tool_tracking cpp`
+- `./run launch multiai_ultrasound cpp`

+In some cases you may need to clear your HoloHub build or data folders to address errors:
+- `./run clear_cache`
+- `rm -rf ./data`